STOP THE DEMAND

-UNANIMA believes in preventing human trafficking by eliminating demand.
-In the case of women and children, the most demanded form of human trafficking is sex trafficking.
-Demand, however, does not simply begin with the desires of the “consumers” of sex trafficking.
-It begins with the commodification and exploitation of women and some men everywhere: advertisements, internet, television shows, etc. The extent to which the demand for sex has been normalized and is even increasing in our societies is shown clearly in the socio-cultural, economic, and political connections between pornography, prostitution, and sex trafficking.
+UNANIMA seeks to prevent human trafficking by eliminating demand.
+Although labor trafficking is a major problem, the most common form of human trafficking is sex trafficking.
+Demand does not simply begin with the desires of the “consumers” of sex trafficking, but with the commodification and exploitation of women and men everywhere through advertisements, internet, television, and other media.
+The extent to which the demand for sex has been normalized and is even increasing in our societies is clearly shown in the socio-cultural, economic, and political connections between pornography, prostitution, and sex trafficking.
 Join us in learning more about the drivers of demand and ways to take action.

-Phase 2 of the campaign focuses on persons vulnerable to and/or likely to abuse trafficked persons.
-In 2010, UNANIMA held a workshop for English-speaking youth from around the world to develop an approach for campaigning and identify effective tools.
+Phase 2 of the campaign focused on persons vulnerable to and/or likely to abuse trafficked persons.
+In 2010, UNANIMA held a workshop for English-speaking youth from around the world to develop an approach for campaigning and to identify effective tools.

 Campaign Vision Statement (PDF)

 Prayer Resource Guide 2 (PDF)

 Torn Woman (PDF)

 Action Grid (PDF)

 Florence Deacon: ‘How Do We Eliminate Demand’ (DOC)